mohaoyi98/Monster-s-Grape/README.md

 >> {"2010-1": $stock data for the 1st quarter in 2010$,
     ...
     "2010-4": $stock data for the 4th quarter in 2010$} # the keys are in the form of year-quarter

-### Function specifics:

-1. functions for each technicals input:all info of one company in 30 days; input type: one element of dictionary output:index e.g. rsi, mfi; output type: one element of dictionary

-2. helper functions (apply technicles into dataset)
-input:  type:
-output:  type: dataframe

 ### Technicals assignments: